perama-v/TODD/README.md

 preparation and use.
 The value MAY instead be a string representing the schema itself.
 It is NOT RECOMMENDED that the value be a URL that may change.

-The Manifest MUST list all unique distributable database elements (see Flat Structure section).
+The Manifest MUST list all chapters.

 The Manifest MAY, for each unique distributable database element, included additional unique content identifiers.
 For example, in addition to an IPFS CID, a swarm hash and SSZ root hash